CharakteristikeImmutableDataEng

 C++11 supports constant expressions.
 With C++14, you can declare functions as constant expressions that behave almost as usual functions.

 C++ supports constant expressions in three variations: variables, user-defined types, and functions.
-The special about constant expressions is that they can be evaluated at compile time.
+The special feature of constant expressions is that they can be evaluated at compile time.

 1. By using constexpr double pi= 3.14 pi becomes a constant expression. pi is, therefore, implicit const and has to be initialized by a constant expression: 3.14.